Andy-Stack/vaultkeeper-ai/README.md

 2. **Select a Model**: Choose your preferred AI model from the dropdown

-3. **Start Chatting**: Click the AI Agent icon in the left sidebar to open the chat window
+3. **Start Chatting**: Click the Vault AI icon in the left sidebar to open the chat window

 4. **Try the Reference System**:
    - Type `@` to reference files